danielnixon/sbt-ignore-play-generated/README.md

 An SBT plugin that will configure other plugins to ignore Play's generated source files.

+Play generates Scala source code based on your routes definitions, which you typically won't want to include in coverage metrics, static analysis (linters), etc. It can be annoying to configure such plugins to exclude Play's generated sources because they each require slightly different configuration.
+This plugin takes care of it for you.

 ## Usage

 Add the following to your `plugins.sbt`: